 Our CyberSafety program teaches elementary school students, middle school students, high school students and parents, strategies to stay safe online.
 WACC uses age-appropriate classroom workshops, presentations, and school assemblies to teach children, youth, and parents about online predators, sexting, and one’s digital reputation.

-94% of American teens regularly use the internet.
-While the internet adds a lot of value to their lives, it also presents some serious risks.
-Because of its expansive and ever-changing nature, it’s crucial to teach children, youth and their parents how to use the internet safely.
+95% of American teens regularly use the internet.
+While the internet adds a lot of value to children’s lives, it also presents serious risks.
+Due to its expansive and ever-changing nature, it is crucial to teach children, youth, and their parents how to use the internet safely.

-Want to schedule CyberSafety for your school or classroom?
-Just want to learn more about our CyberSafety program?
-Email firstname.lastname@example.org or call us at (734) 434-4215.
+If you would like to schedule a CyberSafety presentation for your school or classroom or would like to learn more about our CyberSafety program, email Robin Batten, Cyber Safety Coordinator at email@example.com or call us at (734) 434-4215.

 In 2016, 9045 students and 93 Peer Mentors were trained on Cyber Safety